openhab/openhab-addons/bundles/org.openhab.voice.rustpotterks/README.md

 You can also download the models used as examples on the [rustpotter web demo](https://givimad.github.io/rustpotter-worklet-demo/) from [this folder](https://github.com/GiviMAD/rustpotter-worklet-demo/tree/main/static).

-To use a wakeword model, you should place the file under '\<openHAB userdata\>/rustpotter' and configure your magic word to match the file name replacing spaces with '_' and adding the extension '.rpw'.
+To use a wake word model, you should place the file under '\<openHAB userdata\>/rustpotter' and configure your magic word to match the file name replacing spaces with '_' and adding the extension '.rpw'.
 As an example, the file generated for the keyword "ok openhab" will be named 'ok_openhab.rpw'.

 The service will only work if it's able to find the correct rpw for your magic word configuration.